shakesBeardZ/neurips-2025-rebuttal/reviewer_4.md

 These configurations will be included in the Supplementary Material.

-**d) Confusion Matrix and Absent Classes in Figure S9** We agree that showing zero-diagonal classes can be misleading.
-This occurred due to auto-generation with the full class list.
-We will update Figure S9 to include only classes present in the test set, so the matrix accurately reflects true confusion patterns.
+**d) Confusion Matrix and Absent Classes in Figure S9** We’ll update Figure S9 to show only classes present in the test set.